-Although most lenders state a maximum age at the end of the term, many also include a rule along the lines of “the mortgage must be paid off by the stated age or retirement age, whichever is earlier”.
+Most lenders state a maximum age at the end of the term.
+Many also have a rule that “the mortgage must be paid off by the stated age or retirement age, whichever is earlier”.

 This rule takes into account your individual retirement plans.
 This might be State Pension age, or earlier or later.

-They’ll assess whether you can afford your mortgage by considering your retirement income.
+They’ll assess if you can afford your mortgage by looking at your retirement income.

 This might be money from:

 a state pension

 How to improve your chances of getting a mortgage over 60

 To get a mainstream mortgage over 60, you need to prove that your income is enough to afford the monthly payments.
 You’ll also need a decent credit score.